vislearn/ngdsac_horizon/README.md

 ## HLW Dataset

-We trained and evaluated NG-DSAC using the "Horizon Lines in the Wild (HLW)" dataset, **version 1**, by Workman et al. Get the dataset [here](http://www.cs.uky.edu/~jacobs/datasets/hlw/).
+We trained and evaluated NG-DSAC using the "Horizon Lines in the Wild (HLW)" dataset, **version 1**, by Workman et al. Get the dataset [here](https://mvrl.cse.wustl.edu/datasets/hlw/) by filling out a request form.

 Download and unpack the dataset into the root directory of this code.
 You should end up with a new folder `hlw` with the following contents: